 - Fresh corn on the cob (recommended): remove the niblets by placing cob in a large mixing bowl, hold the top of the cob and run a sharp knife down the cob top bottom - repeat until all niblets are removed and in the bowl.

 - Frozen corn: let it thaw, wrap in clean kitchen towel and pat dry to remove any extra moisture.

 - Zucchini: grate zucchini on a box grater.
 Place grated zucchini in a kitchen towel and squeeze over the sink until all the excess moisture has been removed.
 Add to the bowl with corn.

 - ¼ cup Vegenaise1-2 tablespoons sriracha sauce½ teaspoon soy sauce

 - Whisk together and place in fridge until serving.

-- Preheat oven to 250º F. Add a sheet of parchment to a baking sheet.
+- Preheat oven to 250º F (for warming).
+Add a sheet of parchment to a baking sheet.

 - Chop the onions, garlic, jalapenos, and peppers and set aside.

-- Pour 1 tbsp oil into a skillet on medium-high heat.
+- Pour 1 tablespoon oil into a skillet on medium-high heat.
 Add the onions, garlic, jalapenos, and peppers - cook until softened, around 6 or 7 minutes.

-- Add a splash of water as required to keep the veggies from sticking.
+- Add a splash of water as needed to keep the veggies from sticking.

-- Measure all dry ingredients into the mixing bowl you used for the corn.
+- Measure all dry ingredients into a mixing bowl.
 Pour the buttermilk into the dry ingredients and stir to create a batter.

-- Add the cooked corn/veggie mixture into the batter.
-Stir to incorporate.
+- Stir the cooked corn/veggie mixture into the batter.

-- Wipe out the skillet just emptied.
-Add 1-2 tbsp of oil to just cover the bottom of the skillet.
-Let it warm over medium-high heat until shimmering. *See note on pans in blog post.
+- Wipe out the skillet.
+Add 1-2 tablespoons of oil to just cover the bottom of the skillet.
+Let it warm over medium-high heat until shimmering.

 - Scoop ¼ cup portions of batter into the hot pan.
 Reduce heat to medium(ish).